Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Benchmark models

-\section{Benchmark Models}
+\section{Benchmark models}

 In the previous section, we highlighted the numerous approaches employed over the years for material classification and material analysis of samples based on their Raman spectrum.
-In this work, the benchmarking is limited to just Deep Learning models for multi-class classification.
+In this work, the benchmarking is limited to just supervised deep learning models for multi-class classification.
 We chose five models, detailed in subsequent sections, which represent a variety of architectural designs, complexities and sizes as shown in Table \ref{tab:model_info}.
 All these models were trained using Cross-Entropy Loss, unless mentioned otherwise.
+We also employ Random Forest and Support Vector Classifier (SVC) to investigate any performance differences between these conventional ML models and the five Raman-specific DL models.